 | Protocol Exploits | Abuse of industrial communication protocols |

-Security teams now focus on segmentation, monitoring, and risk management strategies designed specifically for industrial environments.
+Security teams now focus on network segmentation, continuous monitoring, and risk management tailored to industrial environments.

 Regulations and Policies Affecting Industrial Cybersecurity

-Countries including India, Japan, Australia, and Canada have also introduced national cybersecurity strategies focused on protecting essential services and digital infrastructure.
+Countries such as India, Japan, Australia, and Canada have introduced policies to protect essential services.

-Compliance with these frameworks helps organizations align with global cybersecurity best practices while improving operational safety.
+Compliance with these frameworks helps organizations align with global standards and improve operational safety.

 Tools and Resources for Industrial Cybersecurity

-• **International Society of Automation security standards for industrial automation
+- International Society of Automation (ISA) security standards

 | Monitoring Capability | Purpose |